 The Regional Director of the NLRB ruled on August 8, 2017 that a vote on union representation is to take place October 17 and 18, on the UChicago campus, for our bargaining unit.
-We are excited to finally get a formal opportunity to say #YesGSU!
-A majority voting #YesGSU in the upcoming election would legally require the university administration to bargain with us in good faith.
-See our Election 2017 page for more details.
+Despite appeals from the university against our legal right to unionize, we held an election as scheduled and voted 1103-479 in favor of union representation.
+Despite the results of our election, the university refused to begin bargaining with us.

 - We elect a bargaining committee from amongst our members to represent us in contract negotiations.

 - A bargaining survey shall be circulated and a members’ meeting shall determine/rank their priorities, and this process sets the priorities for the bargaining team.

 - Our bargaining committee meets with university representatives to negotiate the contract.

 - Once our bargaining committee is satisfied with the language of the proposed contract, GSU members vote on whether to ratify it.